mjblacker/Feliz/docs/docs/api-docs/Upgrade.md

 ## React.context

 Using context with React was reworked to more closely align with React functionality.
+Check out the [docs](./react/apis/createContext) for more info!

 ```fsharp
 // Define a context for shared state